 We should always pray and never lose heart.
 However, in today’s world, we face many challenges, making it difficult to sustain a meaningful prayer life without losing heart.
 Hate, injustice, insecurity, and fear are but a few of the many challenges that confront us all the time.
-Being surrounded by so many negative hurdles, one cannot help but wonder, will there be faith on the earth when Jesus returns?
-More than two thousand years ago, Jesus told His disciples a story of a persistent widow to teach them about prayer and how they should pray for as long as it takes and never lose heart.
+People are trying to maintain hope in the midst of the coronavirus pandemic.
+Surrounded by so many negative hurdles, one cannot help but wonder, will there be faith on the earth when Jesus returns?
+More than two thousand years ago, Jesus told His disciples a story of a persistent widow to teach them about prayer and how they should pray and never lose heart, no matter how long it takes.
 I believe the parable contains a twofold message for believers today:

 - God is faithful